simonesilvestroni/m2m-website/_posts/2020-04-20-car-city-cartoon.md

 ## Release

-The episodes were released on YouTube following a specific schedule, usually a couple of weeks after delivery.
+The episodes were released on several networks, such as YouTube, Apple TV+ and others, following a specific schedule, usually a couple of weeks after delivery.